This post may contain affiliate links. Please read our disclosure policy.

-As parents, we often hope to see so many character traits in our kids.
-I work hard to teach our children to be compassionate and I hope to always see compassion grow in the hearts of my children.
+As parents, we often hope to see many character traits in our kids.
+I work hard to teach our children to be grateful and compassionate, and I hope always to see compassion grow in my children’s hearts.
 In a world where people often plow past others, never looking at those around them, I want my kids to see others.
 I want to raise kind, compassionate, empathetic children.

 Four Ways to Teach Kids to be Compassionate